cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

     - {{page.types_yaml_link}}

 node_templates:
     example_web_server
-    # Web server types is only used for this example.
-The actual type
+        # The web server type is only used for this example.
+The type used
-    # could be any valid cloudify type
+        # could be any valid cloudify type.
         type: cloudify.types.web_server
         interfaces:
             cloudify.interfaces.lifecycle:
                 - start: scripts/start.sh
 {%endhighlight%}

 `scripts/start.sh`